Knights of Veritas Knights of Veritas

 • Isn't it true that a knight had to be put on horseback with a crane?

 No, this is a myth.
 It originated with Mark Twain's Connecticut Yankee in King Arthur's Court, wherein one of the illustrations of that book showed a knight being winched onto his horse.
-There is no documentation from any period source that indicates that this was necessary or ever done, and we know for a fact that battlefield armour was not so heavy and restrictive as to require this.
-Some sources even indicate that it was considered the mark of a good knight to be able to "leap" into his saddle fully armoured.
-In the case of heavier, more restricting tournament armours, they'd add some parts of the armour after the knight mounted his horse.
+There is no documentation from any period source that indicates that this was necessary or ever done, and we know both from period accounts and modern experimentation that battlefield armour was not so heavy and restrictive as to require this.

 • Wasn't everyone short back then?